 Seminars

 Seminars provide interns with opportunities to both deepen and extend the learning that occurs in supervision, as well as to further their articulation of the integration of theory and practice.
 The clinical professionals, adjunct staff, and other professionals in the field facilitate seminars.
 The interactive seminar format allows interns to benefit from one another’s professional experiences and perspectives, thereby providing further experience in collegial interaction and consultation.
+A combination of four types of seminars comprise the two total hours of weekly seminar time.

-1. Multicultural Seminar
+1. Multicultural Integration Seminar

 2. Professional Issues Seminar

-The professional issues seminar, led by the training director with occasional guest speakers, meets bi-monthly (or occasionally more frequently) for one hour throughout the internship year.
+The professional issues seminar, led by the training director with occasional guest speakers, meets biweekly (or occasionally more frequently) for one hour throughout the internship year.
 This seminar is intended to facilitate interns’ professional identity development with respect to membership in 1) the immediate organizational milieu, 2) the broader institutional milieu, and 3) the discipline of psychology.
 Consistent with the intention of promoting reflective focus upon dimensions of the immediate organizational context, this seminar also represents an opportunity to have regular contact with the training director and to discuss issues related to the training experience.
 A prominent focus of the seminar is on job search strategies and preparation.

 3. Topical Training Seminar